Employer of Record South Korea (EOR South Korea)

 Employee Support and HR Documentation

-Our bilingual HR team provides ongoing support to employees in Korean and English, manages employment documentation, handles policy inquiries, coordinates leave management (annual leave, sick leave, family care leave), and maintains all records in compliance with Korean Personal Information Protection Act (PIPA) and labor standards documentation requirements.
+Our bilingual local HR team provides ongoing support in Korean and English, helping businesses manage HR management, HR administration, employee documentation, policy inquiries, and HR functions efficiently.
+We coordinate leave tracking, compliance documentation, and employee records in line with Korean Personal Information Protection Act (PIPA) requirements and broader legal compliance obligations.

 Exit Management and Final Settlement